ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 ### Wrapping Up

 We have explored the three main storage durations in C: automatic, static, and dynamic.
 Each one has its place, and the right choice depends on how long you need the data to live and who should be able to see it.
 The safest general rule is to choose the smallest necessary lifetime for your variables.
-This limits their exposure, reduces the risk of unintended interactions, and often makes the compiler’s job easier.
+This limits their exposure, reduces the risk of unintended interactions, and often makes the compiler's job easier.

 In FreeBSD driver development, careful management of variable lifetimes is not optional; it is a fundamental skill.
 Done right, it helps you write code that is predictable, efficient, and resilient under load.
 With these principles in mind, you are ready to explore the next piece of the puzzle: understanding how variable linkage affects visibility across files and modules.

-## Variable Linkage (Visibility Across Files)
+### Variable Linkage (Visibility Across Files)

-So far, we’ve explored **scope** (where a name is visible inside your code) and **storage duration** (how long an object exists in memory).
+So far, we've explored **scope** (where a name is visible inside your code) and **storage duration** (how long an object exists in memory).
 The third and final piece in this visibility puzzle is **linkage**, the rule that decides whether code in other source files can refer to a given name.

 In C (and in FreeBSD kernel code), programs are often split into multiple `.c` files plus the header files they include.
 Each `.c` file and its headers form a translation unit.
-By default, most names you define are visible only inside the translation unit where they’re declared.
+By default, most names you define are visible only inside the translation unit where they're declared.
 If you want other files to see them or, **often more importantly**, to hide them, linkage is the mechanism that controls that access.

 ### The three kinds of linkage in C

-Think of linkage as *“who outside this file can see this name?”*:
+Think of linkage as *"who outside this file can see this name?"*:

 * **External linkage:** A name is visible across translation units.
 Global variables and functions defined at file scope without static have external linkage.
 Other files can refer to them by declaring extern (for variables) or including a prototype (for functions).
 * **Internal linkage:** A name is visible only within the current file.
 You get internal linkage by writing static at file scope (for variables or functions).
 This is how you keep helpers and the private state hidden from the rest of the kernel/program.
 * **No linkage:** A name is visible only within its own block (e.g., variables inside a function).
-These are locals; they can’t be named from outside their scope at all.
+These are locals; they can't be named from outside their scope at all.

 ### A tiny two-file illustration

-To really see linkage in action, let’s build the smallest possible program that spans two `.c` files.
+To really see linkage in action, let's build the smallest possible program that spans two `.c` files.
 This will let us test all three cases, external, internal, and no linkage, side by side.
-We’ll create one file (`foo.c`) that defines a few variables and a helper function, and another file (`main.c`) that tries to use them.
+We'll create one file (`foo.c`) that defines a few variables and a helper function, and another file (`main.c`) that tries to use them.

 Below, `shared_counter` has **external linkage** (visible in both files), `internal_flag` has **internal linkage** (visible only inside `foo.c`), and the locals inside `increment()` have **no linkage** (visible only in that function).